How to play the C chord on the guitar

 C minor chord

-In case you want to simplify the regular open C chord, try playing a power chord variation instead, or the C5 chord.
-This requires only two strings, the A and D. Use your index finger to press down the third fret of the A string and the pinky finger on the fifth fret of the D string.
-To add some more kick to the chord, include your ring finger on the fifth fret of the G string as well.
-There are no open strings in this power chord.
+If you want to simplify the regular open C chord, try playing a power chord, also known as the C5 chord.
+This requires only two strings: A and D. Use your index finger to press down the third fret of the A string and the pinky finger on the fifth fret of the D string.
+To create a fuller sound, place your ring finger on the fifth fret of the G string.
+Keep in mind that there are no open strings in the C5 chord.

 C power chord

-To make the C guitar chord a bit easier, you can also try leaving out the highest string to create the C major 7th chord, also known as Cmaj7.
-You can use Cmaj7 as an alternative to the C chord if you’re having trouble with accidentally muting the open G string with your finger.
+To make the C guitar chord easier, you can leave out the highest string to create the C major 7th chord, also known as Cmaj7.
+You can use Cmaj7 as an alternative to the C chord if you keep accidentally muting the open G string with your finger.

 Cmaj7 chord

-As mentioned, the C major chord is used in numerous popular songs across genres.
-That’s why you’ll likely get plenty of practice, no matter the song you choose.
-Here are just a few good songs that use the C chord on the guitar.
+As mentioned, the C major chord is used in numerous songs across various genres.
+That’s why you’ll likely get plenty of practice, no matter which song you choose.
+Here are a few good songs that use the C chord on the guitar:

 1. House of the Rising Sun” (Traditional)